The FISA Story: Meeting a Challenge

 FISA BC realized that legislation with respect to independent schools, even if it had been completely written by supporters of independent schools, might become a threat to them in the future.
 Vigilance in monitoring implementation and development was called for.
 Although there were some who considered that FISA BC had served its purpose, the continued existence of the Federation was never in doubt for those who appreciated the role it had played in the realization of the new legislation.

-In the forty-five years of its existence, FISA BC has grown from virtual insignificance to a substantive stakeholder in education in British Columbia.
-From representing 23,000 students in 120 schools in 1966, it is now the umbrella organization for amost 67,000 students in 288 schools.
-It speaks with the voice of independent schools, representing approximately 91% of independent school enrollments, a measure of the respect the Federation enjoys in the independent school sector.
+In the fifty-six years of its existence, FISA BC has grown from virtual insignificance to a substantive stakeholder in education in British Columbia.
+From representing 23,000 students in 120 schools in 1966, it is now the umbrella organization for over 85,000 students in more than 320 schools.
+It speaks with the voice of independent schools, representing approximately 95% of independent school enrolment, a measure of the respect the Federation enjoys in the independent school sector.

-The Federation of Independent School Associations in B.C. has, in the forty-five years of its existence, proven beyond any doubt that it has been true to its purpose of maintaining and affirming the independence of educational institutions and providing an alternative to the public system.
-Its motto, "Freedom Involves Secure Alternatives," has spurred and will continue to spur the Federation and its supporters on to ensure that the choice of alternatives in education is within easier reach of all citizens of British Columbia.
+The Federation of Independent School Associations in B.C. has, in the half-century of its existence, proven beyond any doubt that it has been true to its purpose of maintaining and affirming the independence of educational institutions and providing a myriad of choices for parents and guardians.
+Its motto, “Freedom Involves Secure Alternatives,” has inspired and will continue to inspire the Federation and its supporters to ensure that the choice of alternatives in education is within easier reach of all citizens and residents of British Columbia.

 A detailed history was printed in 2002 covering the political struggle from colonial times to 2001 in Justice Achieved: The Political Struggle of Independent Schools in British Columbia.
 Cunningham, V. (2002).
 311 pages, hardcover.
 Vancouver, BC: Federation of Independent School Associations.